AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Paginate after**

       Here you can specify the number of list items to display at once.
-A list with more items than specified will use pagination to display the list in several portions.
+A list with more items than specified uses pagination to display the list in several portions.

-The following example shows a **List** component the way it may display a list of child pages (the design is controlled by a site design's custom CSS definitions).
+The following example shows a **List** component the way that it may display a list of child pages (the design is controlled by a site design's custom CSS definitions).

 ![dc_list_use](assets/dc_list_use.png)